andrint/andrint.github.io/_posts/2025-03-27-Fingerprint recognition.md

-# Fingerprint Recognition & Threshold Evaluation
+# Fingerprint Recognition and Threshold Evaluation

 This week I explored fingerprint recognition using classical image processing techniques combined with template matching.
 I created a full system for: